Denver Weather: Large Hail And Damaging Wind Possible Friday

 A “slight risk” for severe weather has been officially declared for Denver and the Front Range as well as most of the Eastern Plains.
 On a scale that goes from 1 to 5, “slight risk” is 2 and is highlighted in yellow on the map below.

-In addition to the chance for thunderstorms producing hail up to 1 inch diameter, storms could also produce winds gusts up to 60 mph, frequent lightning, and perhaps a few isolated, weak tornadoes.
+In addition to the chance for thunderstorms producing hail up to 1 inch diameter, storms could also produce winds gusts up to 60 mph, frequent lightning, minor street flooding, and perhaps a few isolated, weak tornadoes.

+As of late Friday morning, weather models were honing in on the south metro area for the most significant hail threat.
+Jefferson County south of I-70, Arapahoe County west of I-25, and all of Douglas County has the highest chance for seeing damaging hail.
+Of course any location along the Front Range could get hail on Friday and covered parking is recommend whenever possible.

-The timing for the storms in the Denver, Boulder, and Fort Collins areas should span 4 hours between 1 p.m. and 5 p.m.
+The timing for the storms in the Denver, Boulder and Fort Collins areas should span 5 hours between 1 p.m. and 6 p.m.

 Meanwhile, the Eastern Plains should see a line of thunderstorms move from west to east during the evening hours.
-At 4 p.m. the storms should be just east of the Denver metro area and should reach the Limon and Fort Morgan areas no later than 6 p.m.
+At 4 p.m., many of the storms should be just east of the Denver metro area and should reach the Limon and Fort Morgan areas no later than 6 p.m.

 By 10 p.m. the storms should be east of the Kansas and Nebraska state lines.

-Any reports of severe hail (defined as hail 1 inch or larger) on Friday will be added to a list that is running far below normal for June.
-Colorado averages nearly 100 reports of severe hail in June.
-Through June 25, the total reports this month stands at just 11 including a report of 1 inch hail near Bristol in Prowers County on Thursday.
+Any reports of severe hail (defined as hail 1 inch or larger) or tornadoes on Friday will be added to lists that are running far below normal this season.
+When it comes to hail, Colorado averages nearly 100 reports of severe hail in June.
+Through June 25, the total number of reports this month is just 11 including a report of 1 inch hail near Bristol in Prowers County on Thursday.

 Looking ahead to the weekend, there is a small chance for severe storms mainly on the Eastern Plains Saturday afternoon.
 There is also a chance for thunderstorms in the Denver metro area Saturday afternoon but the threat for severe weather currently appears small west of Limon and Fort Morgan.